U Thong Style: History of the style

-To retain the greatest spiritual potency, Buddha icons in Thai temples had to resemble as closely as possible an original prototype that tradition erroneously believed had been made during the lifetime of the Buddha.
-Of the three major efforts by Thai kings to establish an "authentic" canon for the icons, the Sukhothai style was the first, followed by the U Thong and the lion types.
+According to Britannica, Buddha images in Thai temples had to resemble as closely as possible a prototype that tradition held to have been made during the Buddha's lifetime.
+The same source describes the U Thong style as the second of three attempts by Thai kings to establish an authentic canon, after the Sukhothai style and before the lion type.